moerv9/sentiment/docs/1_Research.md

 </br>

 ## Choosing a programming language
-*Python* was the chosen the programming language for this project.
+*Python* was the best choice as a programming language for this project.
 Not only had the developer a good amount of experience with it, further more offers Python the needed libraries to analyse and visualise data in a way that allows for rapid prototyping.

 </br>